 A meta-analysis study found that how one measures acculturation is crucial [294].
 When acculturation is defined as adopting the values of the new culture, depression is less likely.
 Asian Americans who were more acculturated to their host country's values experienced less depression than those with lower levels of acculturation.
-However, another study found that acculturation was positively correlated with depression and that social support moderated the relationship, but only for Chinese foreign-born men in the United States [453].
 Situational factors will contribute to depression as well.